coreinfrastructure/best-practices-badge/doc/security.md

 These steps cannot *guarantee* that there are no vulnerabilities, but we think they greatly reduce the risks.

-## Deployment and operations
+## Transition and operation

-To be secure, the software has to be secure as actually deployed.
+To be secure, the software has to be secure as actually transitioned (deployed) and operated securely.

+Our transition process has software normally go through three tiers: master, staging, and production.
+The "master" tier runs the software at the HEAD of the master branch.
+Software that runs fine there is promoted to staging; software that runs find there is promoted to production (the "real" system).
+In an emergency we can skip tiers or promote to them in parallel, but doing that is rare.

+Our operations process has a number of security measures.
-Our deployment provider takes steps to be secure.
+Our deployment provider and CDN provider take steps to be secure.
 Online checkers of our deployed site suggest that we have a secure site.
 In addition, we have detection and recovery processes